Nicola1971/Doclister-Tags-in-Ditto-Style/README.md

 * **taglinks**(https://modx.com/extras/package/taglinks)
 * **TvTagCloud**(https://github.com/extras-evolution/TvTagCloud)

+## Goals
+* Create a Blog like in Ditto, with tags
+* Create a Tags Landing page like in old MODx Evolution with Ditto
+* Tags URLS like Ditto: 100% compatible with TagLings and TvTagCloud snippets
+* Display tags in Doclister item
+* Display tags on (item) page

 # Create a Doclister Blog like in Ditto:

 #### NOTE: the tutorial is based and tested on evolution 1.4 demo content